kiarah24/HREmployeeAttrition_kiarah/README.md

 # HREmployeeAttrition_kiarah
-It is machine learning project on Hr Employee Attrition Project.
+It is machine learning project on Hr Employee Attrition.